-I wrote that one of the major downsides to long-term travel is the perpetual singleness that goes along with it.
+One of the major downsides to long-term travel is the perpetual singleness that goes along with it.
 When you are always on the move, you are never in one place long enough to build a lasting relationship with someone.
 Right as it’s about to blossom, it’s time for you to go.

 But while relationships are difficult to keep, they do happen.

 Finding romance on the road isn’t hard.
-But finding long-term romance is.

 That’s not to say that travel romance can’t last.
 I’ve met lots of couples who have met while traveling.
-I even attended the wedding of one.
-But I’ve met more people who haven’t found that.
+I even attended the wedding of one couple who met on a beach in Thailand.
+But that’s not the norm.
+I’ve met more people who haven’t found that.